Every Which Way but Loose: Plot

 Knowing that Philo has come to look for her, Lynn helps the Black Widows lure him into a trap.
-Philo sees Lynn and attempts to talk to her, but finds himself surrounded by the Black Widows.
+Philo sees Lynn and attempts to talk to her but finds himself surrounded by the Black Widows.
 He manages to fight most of them until Orville intervenes.
 Using a garbage truck with a dumpster hoist, he dumps all the motorcycles into the back of the truck.
 The Widows charge the garbage truck, but Orville gets away.
 Philo, Echo, and Orville then escape.

-Philo finally finds Lynn and she reveals her true nature to him.
+Philo finally finds Lynn and she reveals her shallow nature to him.
 Hurt by her callousness, Philo says that he is the only one dumb enough to want to take her further than her bed.
-Philo having now incurred wrath himself for the first time, he watches as Lynn erupts in a fit of rage, striking him repeatedly until she collapses in tears.
+Philo watches as Lynn erupts in a fit of rage, striking him repeatedly until she collapses in tears.

 Orville learns that Tank Murdock, based in the area, is ready to retire after one more fight.
-Orville makes the arrangements, and Philo faces his elderly nemesis.
+Orville makes the arrangements, and Philo faces his aging nemesis.
 During the fight, the crowd, initially pro-Murdock, begins to insult him, with some murmurs that Philo is going to be the next Murdock.
-Philo lets his guard down, intentionally giving Murdock a clear shot, knocking Philo down for the count.
+Philo lets his guard down, intentionally giving Murdock a clear shot which knocks Philo down for the count, though Philo winks at Orville to let him know he is throwing the fight.
 Murdock, having regained the crowd's esteem, is allowed to retire undefeated, although he knows Philo let him win.
-Clyde, Orville and Echo head home the next day, free and clear of any and all wrath.
+Clyde, Orville, and Echo head home the next day.